 Wall Cabinet

 This term is more obvious since they are mounted to the wall.
-Sizes can vary with these cabinets based on their purpose and the place they are placed next to.
+Sizes for these cabinets can vary depending on their purpose and the space they are placed in.
 For instance, those above the hood will differ in depth and width from those above the base cabinets.

 Toe Kick

-A portion of the base cabinets will have a recessed area along the bottom of the base cabinets, known as a toe kick.
+A portion of the base cabinets will have a recessed area along the bottom, known as a toe kick.
 This gives your feet room when standing in front of the cabinets.
-It is considered an essential element for cabinet design since it allows you to stand closer to the countertop.
-It is usually about 3 inches deep and about three and a half high.
+It is considered an essential element of cabinet design, as it allows you to stand closer to the countertop.
+It is usually about 3 inches deep and 3.5 inches high.

 Inset Cabinets

-Inset cabinetry is where the doors and drawers fit neatly inside the cabinet frame, creating minimal spacing between the cabinet components.
-The entire cabinet frame can be seen, and hardware is needed to open and close the doors.
+Inset cabinetry features doors and drawers that fit neatly within the cabinet frame, creating minimal spacing between the cabinet components.
+The entire cabinet frame is visible, and hardware is required to open and close the doors.
 This is a popular door style for many of our clients.

 Frameless Cabinets

-These cabinets are the easiest to access because the cabinet frame is eliminated, meaning there is no frame seen like there is with the inset.
-The front of the cabinet box is formed by the edges of the top, bottom, and side panels.
-It is considered a bit more of a modern style and is also a popular option with homeowners.
-See an example here.
+These cabinets are the easiest to access because the cabinet frame is eliminated, resulting in a frameless design, unlike the inset.
+The edges of the top, bottom, and side panels form the front of the cabinet box.
+It is considered a more modern style and is also a popular option with homeowners.

 Glaze

 This refers to a coating applied over the cabinet stain or paint that enhances or changes the color of the base coat.
-It is also a beautiful way to highlight intricate cabinet architectural designs, such as moldings or corners.
+It is also a beautiful way to highlight intricate architectural details of cabinets, such as moldings or corners.

 Rail